Is Gmail secure? Let’s walk through the security features they have, and think about how they work in the real world.

 To making sure that outside apps are allowed…

 And more.
-As part of our HIPAA Compliant G Suite service, we make sure these are all set up properly.
+As part of our complete HIPAA Security solution, we make sure these are all set up properly.

 5) Is Gmail Secure on Mobile?